The Best Family Activities in Christchurch

 10. Ride the Christchurch City Tram

 Step back in time and enjoy this old-worldly transport method around the city.
 The beautifully restored Christchurch Tramway is a children’s favourite, while parents are also bound to like the fact that kids up to age 15 get to travel for free!
 It’s a fun way to explore the city where you can hop-on and hop-off as much as you like.
-Check out and book the Christchurch Tramway on Viator and Tripadvisor.
+Check out and book the Christchurch Tramway on Viator and Klook.

 Location: You can get on the tram at any of its 17 stops.
 The easiest to find is along Rolleston Avenue near the Canterbury Museum.